Wilsonville, Oregon: Climate

 Wilsonville, as part of the Willamette Valley is within the Marine west coast climate zone.
 Summers in Wilsonville are generally warm, but temperatures year-round are moderated by a marine influence from the Pacific Ocean.
 Wilsonville receives most of its precipitation during the mild to cool winter months, with the wettest period from November through March.
 July and August are the warmest months with an average high temperature of 87 °F, while December is the coolest month with an average low of 34 °F. December is also on average the wettest month with 6.67 in.
-The highest recorded temperature, 116 °F, occurred June 28th, 2021, during a record breaking heatwave throughout the Pacific Northwest.
+The highest recorded temperature, 116 °F, occurred June 28, 2021, during a record breaking heatwave throughout the Pacific Northwest.
 Wilsonville's lowest recorded temperature was -15 °F on December 23, 1998.

 Demographics

 The city has a significant population of families that use Wilsonville as a halfway point between jobs in different cities, mainly Salem and Portland.
-Wilsonville incorporated with an estimated 1,000 residents in 1969 and grew to 2,920 people at the 1980 Census, and to 7,106 in 1990.
-In 2000, the census placed the population at 13,991, which rose to 19,509 in 2010.
-Of those counted, approximately 1,500 are inmates at the Coffee Creek Correctional Facility that opened in the city in 2001.
+Wilsonville incorporated with an estimated 1,000 residents in 1969 and grew to 2,920 people at the 1980 Census.
+As of the 2020 census, the population totaled 25,492.
+Part of the population count includes inmates at the Coffee Creek Correctional Facility that opened in the city in 2001.

+According to realtor website Zillow, the average price of a home as of July 31, 2025, in Wilsonville is $633,480.

+As of the 2023 American Community Survey, there are 10,347 estimated households in Wilsonville with an average of 2.41 persons per household.
+The city has a median household income of $87,371.
+Approximately 8.8% of the city's population lives at or below the poverty line.
+Wilsonville has an estimated 63.9% employment rate, with 44.5% of the population holding a bachelor's degree or higher and 95.0% holding a high school diploma.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (85.7%), Spanish (8.7%), Indo-European (2.2%), Asian and Pacific Islander (1.8%), and Other (1.6%).

+The median age in the city was 38.7 years.